How a Wrongful Death Claim Works

 Even though every state’s wrongful death laws are different, these types of lawsuits are generally handled by a wrongful death attorney hired by the surviving family members afflicted from the loss of their loved one.

-This type of claim can result from a wide range of circumstances or scenarios, according to Nolo, including (but not limited to):
+This type of claim can result from a wide range of circumstances or scenarios, including (but not limited to):

--When a victim dies as a result of medical malpractice
+-When a victim dies as a result of professional malpractice;

 A wrongful death claim can stem from almost any kind of personal injury situation.
 However, one notable exception may exist for work injuries that result in death, which generally must be handled exclusively through the worker’s compensation system.